Cash allowance for tuition fees. Cash allowance for laptop. Cash allowance for cellphone.

 This practice is not a stranger to us.
 It is called networking marketing, networking or Multi-Level Marketing (MLM).
 Zafire Natural Beauty and Wellness of Michael Angelo Medina used different wordings but the substance is essentially the same.

 The abovementioned eligibility requirement in Section 8(3) is a must before you can participate in the program.
 Various students said, before the guiding principles were issued, one must have sold 8 sets of the company’s products to be a certified member and receive an allowance from the program.

 Promises of Zaphire Natural Beauty and Wellness by Michael Angelo Medina

 You name it and Medina mentioned it.
 Just sell 8 sets of Zafire products and you will get this and that.
 You will have the financial assistance until you graduate.
 Medina wants to see you wearing your toga.

 These were the words of Medina during the orientation.
 Referral and sales commissions were never mentioned during this stage.

-Those promises prompted many students to borrow or ask money from their relatives, family and friends.
+Those promises prompted many students to borrow or ask for money from their relatives, family, and friends.
 Since the products aren’t marketable because they are shit and expensive, students purchased the products instead.

 Take note.
 Only a certified member can receive financial assistance up to Php30k a month.
 To be a certified member, you must have complied with the 8 sets requirement.